yining99/BIOMI6300-Project2/figures/README.md

-# Analysis Folder
+# Figures Folder

 ## About this folder:

-In this folder, you will find all the RMarkdown files I created for the whole biodiversity analysis pipeline, from raw reads filtering and trimming, to unnecessary taxa removal and eventual biodiversity analysis.

-### 📃`DADA2 Workflow.Rmd` inclues codes:

-**Main package used for this workflow: 📦`DADA2`**
+In this folder, you will find all the graphs/plots generated throughout the whole pipeline.
+The whole pipeline is divided into THREE general steps as described in the README.md in the parent folder.
+Each folder represents different general steps and has all the plots generated in the corresponding step.

+### 📂`DADA2 Workflow`:

--   calculating and plotting the quality of sequences before and after trimming
+-   Quality plots of reads before and after DADA2.filterAndTrim
--   training error model
--   inferring ASVs (Amplicon Sequence Variants) to filtered reads
--   merging pairs using forward and reverse reads
+-   Error plots generated after learning errors using filtered reads
--   generating count tables
--   removing chimeras/bimeras
--   tracking sequences
--   assigning taxonomy to merged amplicons
+-   Merged amplicon track plot, form which you can see the changes of each sample's reads as the workflow proceeds (Note: please refer to "NEW_QualPlot" for quality plots of the reads used for this whole analysis pipeline)

-### 📃`Phyloseq_Prepocessing.Rmd` inclues codes:
+### 📂`Phyloseq_PreProcessing`:

-**Main package used for this workflow: 📦`Phyloseq`**

--   removing unnecessary taxa, including Mitochondria and Chloroplast ASVs (no control/mock community in the samples)
--   evaluating sequence depth
--   removing samples with too few reads

-### 📃`Biodiversity Analysis` inclues codes:

-**Main package used for this workflow: 📦`iNEXT`**
+-   Density plots of total sequences for each smaples of both dairy group and meat group
+-   Histogram that represents the number of samples of each identified sequences

+### 📂`Biodiversity Analysis`:

--   plotting completeness curve indicating sample coverage based on samples
+-   Completeness curve that shows the completeness of each sample
+-   Rarefaction curve that indicate how species diversity would change as the #s of sequences increase
--   plotting observed species richness in two source groups (dairy group and meat group)
+- Boxplots of observed species richness across source groups (meat and dairy)